viacreative/sudo-su/README.md

 By default, the package will disable itself on any domains that don't have a TLD of `.dev` or `.local`.
 This is a security measure to reduce the risk of accidentally enabling the package in production.
 If you have a different TLD in development, you can edit the config option `sudosu.allowed_tlds`.

-By using this package, you agree that VIA Creative and the author(s) of this package cannot be held responsible for any damages caused by using this package.
+By using this package, you agree that VIA Creative and the contributors of this package cannot be held responsible for any damages caused by using this package.